a-mhamdi/jlai/Codes/README.md

+Other code samples can be found [here](https://www.github.com/a-mhamdi/Showcasing-ML) -> _Julia_.

-Some of the materials presented here are inspired from the following references:
+Some of the materials presented here are inspired by the following references:

 1. [Machine Learning A-Z](https://www.superdatascience.com/pages/machine-learning)
 1. [Machine Learning For Beginners](https://github.com/microsoft/ML-For-Beginners)